 Also, remember that you don't have to buy everything at once.
 Start with what you wear most frequently and buy what you need as the need arises.
 Take advantage of sales and even thrift stores, and make use of what you already own.

 Finally, consider that while the clothes may make the man, style is about more than just clothing.
-Proper grooming completes a good look, but even that isn’t everything.
+Proper grooming completes a good look, but even that isn't everything.
 Looking good in your outfit is only part of the equation.
 You want your confidence and assurance to show, and the outfit and the right shoes helps build that state.